w3c/wai-curricula/content/how-to-use-this-curricula.md

 </tbody>
 </table>

-### A Course for professionals sharing different roles
+### A Course for Professionals Sharing Fifferent Roles

 A combination of knowledge for several roles.